openservicemesh/osm/docs/CERTIFICATES.md

   - To use this package in your Kubernetes cluster set the `CERT_MANAGER=tresor` variable in the Helm chart prior to deployment.

 Additionally:
-  - `--caBundleSecretName` - this string is the name of the Kubernetes secret, where the CA root certificate and private key will be saved.
+  - `--ca-bundle-secret-name` - this string is the name of the Kubernetes secret, where the CA root certificate and private key will be saved.

 ## Using Hashicorp Vault